A Brief History Of Chiropractic

 Receptor-Tonus Technique as originated by Dr. Raymond Nimmo, D.C.

 For the seasonal and chronic allergy sufferer or the cold and flu season, this technique works wonders!
-It is a procedure (please watch video Nasal Specifics and Pharyngeal Sweep Procedure with Dr. Fiscella and Pastor David Crank) that involves gently expanding the nasal cavity and clearing the eustachian tube and pharyneal areas where many infections like to hide.
-This is an excellent alternative for antibiotic therapy, especially those treatments that have proven ineffective.
+It is a procedure (please watch video Nasal Specifics and Pharyngeal Sweep Procedure with Dr. Fiscella and Pastor David Crank) that involves gently expanding the nasal cavity and clearing the eustachian tube and pharyngeal areas where many infections like to hide.
+This is an excellent alternative and or complement to traditional medical therapy, especially if those treatments that have proven ineffective.
 Safe and noninvasive for infants to adults.
 Contact the Wilmington Clinic for more details.